You may lay awake at night agonizing about it, in fact.

 Use it to plan, network, and otherwise build the bridge to your next thing.

 Spend time figuring out exactly what you want to do.
-Whether you hire a coach or not, knowing exactly where you’re going so that you don’t end up in a situation that’s just as difficult, or difficult in different ways, as this last situation is critical.
+Whether you think about looking at your list of career coaches or not, knowing exactly where you’re going so that you don’t end up in a situation that’s just as difficult, or difficult in different ways, as this last situation is critical.
 You don’t want to be so upset about this current situation that you just fly into your next thing without being thoughtful.
 You’ll just end up right back in a bad situation.
 Instead, think it through.

 Network.
 If I could introduce you to 10 billionaires, do you think you could do something with that and start making more money next year?
 Probably.
 Even if you can’t find 10 billionaires to become friends with, go out there and make friends with the kinds of people that interest you, who do the kind of work you want to be doing, and who inspire you.